Welcome to My Website!

 I have used systems engineering (SE) for nearly 40 years while working in the aerospace and energy industries.
 Some people believe that SE works best on technical programs with little political pressure.
 However, my experience suggests that SE is even more important in highly political programs like the International Space Station because it uses facts and data to decrease the role of (sometimes irrational) politics in decision-making.

 Until now, SE has been used primarily to develop physical products and systems.
-However, I have developed a simple six-step process for using SE to create practical, nonpartisan solutions for complex social, economic, environmental, and political problems.
+However, I have developed three methodologies for using SE to create practical, nonpartisan solutions for complex social, economic, environmental, and political problems.
+These methodologies, which are described under the tab "Methodology," are as follows:

 I have also used systems engineering to develop potential solutions for ten of America's most urgent problems.
 My proposed reforms are described in "Ten Moonshots to Revitalize America."
 These ten actions, summarized in the figure on the right, are practical, nonpartisan solutions that can be implemented today and largely completed in ten years, just like the Apollo program in the 1960s.
 Please contact me if you want a complimentary copy of this report or to discuss my proposed solutions.